 The Parks Trust are starting to run ticketed events in the parks with limited capacity in line with Government guidance.
-From Woof Walks to Community Litter picks, check out their website for what's coming up in July to secure your place: www.theparkstrust.com/whats-on-in-your-parks
+From Woof Walks to Community Litter picks, check out their website for what's coming up to secure your place: www.theparkstrust.com/whats-on-in-your-parks

 Milton Keynes Libraries: Digital Books

 Your library is always open with RBdigital.RBdigital offers an easy way to access eAudiobooks, eMagazines and eBooks from Milton Keynes Libraries.
 You can download books and magazines to portable devices such as iPads and tablets, mobile phones and computers - all 24/7 with no waiting lists.
 Click here to go to RBdigital.
 Click here to go to Milton Keynes Libraries for further information on digital books.